GNVR-Dev/BlenderScripts-DazBone-Morph-Constraints/README.md

 I have removed the eyelashes from the Basic Male 8 character because the Arch Demon doesn't have them

+I have removed the horns from the Arch Demon character because the Basic Male 8 doesn't have them

-I imported the Arch Demon first so he will be the Genesis8Male
+I imported the Basic Male 8 first so he will be the Gensis8Male

-I imported the Basic Male 8 second so he will be the Gensis8Male.001
+I imported the Arch Demon second so he will be the Genesis8Male.001

 ![Imgur](https://i.imgur.com/DFUjdgS.png)